-These watermelon gelatin popsicles (and other healthy jello pops) are fun to make and taste great.
-Not only do they give you a healthy dose of collagen and protein, but they have a great texture and don’t drip the same way icy popsicles do!
+These delicious, healthy watermelon gelatin popsicles are fun to make and provide a healthy dose of collagen and protein.
+Plus, they have a great texture and don’t drip!

-The other day, I showed you how to make a healthy gelatin dessert using fresh fruit and fruit juices.
-Today, I'm going to take things one step further and make them into fun gelatin popsicles.
+Here on the blog, I’ve already shown you how to make a healthy gelatin dessert using fresh fruit and fruit juices.
+While that is already delicious, I’ve decided to take them one step further and make them into fun gelatin popsicles!